Be Prepared: Crucial Interview Questions for English Teachers Applying Abroad

 5. What are some successful teaching methods you use?

 A good way to answer this question is to focus on creating lessons that involve a multitude of different activities that get your students talking and participating in class.
-The goal here is to showcase your versatility so your interviewer knows that your teaching methods extend beyond worksheets and textbook activities.
+The goal here is to showcase your versatility and flexibility, so your interviewer knows that your teaching methods extend beyond worksheets and textbook activities.

 • In-class debates and presentations.